Hyleax/lg-birthdays/README.md

 ## **Sprint 1: Basic Group Creation and Notifications**

 ### **Frontend Tasks**
-1. Create a user interface to input life group member details (name, date of birth, email).
+1. Design a rough UI template for message cards
-2. Display a confirmation page for group creation.
+2. Design a UI for message cards with figma
-3. Design a UI for viewing member profiles.
+3. Design email tempalte for notification

 ### **Backend Tasks**
-1. Create an API endpoint to save life group and member details.
+1. Hardcode life group and member details.
 2. Implement logic to check members’ dates of birth and identify if a notification needs to be sent.
 3. Generate unique notification links for each email.
 4. Integrate with an email service provider to send notifications.